electricbookworks/electric-book/_docs/about/technical-overview.md

   * `toc.ncx`: a navigation file for backwards-compatibility in older ereaders.
 You only need this file in a book if that backwards-compatibility is important to you.
 Do not edit it.
   * `images`: this is where you store images for a book.
 See the ['Adding image files' section](../images/adding-image-files.html) for more detail.
   * `styles`: contains the stylesheets for designing your book's various outputs.
 See the ['Design'](../layout/design.html) section for more detail.
   * `index.md`: a landing page for your book.
-Jekyll will build this to contain the book's cover image, and clicking it will open the book's start page, which you define in `_data/meta.yml`.
+Jekyll will build this to contain the book's cover image, and clicking it will open the book's start page, which you define in the book's YAML file in `_data/works`.

 * `samples`: a sample book for demo and testing purposes.
 You can safely delete it (if you do, you can also remove `_data/works/samples`).
 * `_config.yml`: a file for setting configuration options for Jekyll, which will compile your book for output.